finbox-in/goxmldsig/README.md

-# I've spent days trying to wrap my mind over UIDAI's broken documentation.
+# I've spent days trying to wrap my mind over UIDAI's broken documentation over 3 languages (.net, Java, Python and now GoLang) to no good.
 Please don't waste yours.
 Use this snippet to validate Aadhaar Mobile and Email.

 ```go
 type PersonalInfoValidation struct {